stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 - Number of titles by main star
 - Gross percentage by genre

-A table showing Gross and director, and also a seach by movie.
+A table showing Gross and director, and also a search by movie.

-This is the dasboard of Alura films, It´s also avaiable in the following link:
+This is the dashboard of Alura films, It´s also available in the following link:

 https://app.powerbi.com/view?r=eyJrIjoiYWEwMWRmNTQtMzRhYi00MzI3LTlhZDgtNzNhMTBhMGI1ZmVmIiwidCI6ImZlYmViNjkyLTZjNzUtNDVkZS1iN2FjLTY3YjEwNmQzZWNjNyJ9&pageName=ReportSection